Florida Power & Light

-Florida Power & Light Company (FPL), the principal subsidiary of NextEra Energy Inc. (formerly FPL Group, Inc.), is the largest power utility in Florida.
-It is a Juno Beach, Florida-based power utility company serving roughly 5 million customers and 11 million people in Florida.
-It is a rate-regulated electric utility that generates, transmits, distributes and sells electric energy.
-In 2020, the company was ranked as the nation's most reliable electric power utility for the fifth time in six years.
+Electric utility company in Florida, U.S.

-In January 2021, Gulf Power Company was merged into FPL, extending the combined service territory into northwest Florida.
-Gulf Power operated as a separate division within FPL through 2021.
+Florida Power & Light Company (FPL) is an investor-owned electric utility in Florida.
+Based in Juno Beach, the company operates power generation, transmission, and distribution throughout its service area.
+The company serves approximately 5.6 million customers in Northwest Florida, Southwest Florida, and the state's Atlantic coast, making it the largest electric utility in the state.
+It is the principal subsidiary of NextEra Energy, one of the largest energy companies in the world.

 FPL is a regulated monopoly.
-It is one of Florida's biggest spender on political campaigns and lobbying.
-The company has funded "ghost" candidate spoiler campaigns that are intended to confuse voters and dilute votes for Democratic candidates.
-The company has lobbied against solar energy and sought to hinder rooftop solar panel installations by individuals and businesses.
+It is one of Florida's biggest spenders on political campaigns and lobbying.
+The company has attracted controversy for funding spoiler campaigns against state-level candidates, as well as for lobbying against rooftop solar and industry transparency initiatives.

 History

 Early power stations in Florida were primarily used to manufacture ice and sell excess power during off-hours from manufacturing.
 By the 1920s, demand for power had grown sufficiently that the excess power produced by the ice plants no longer met the need.
 During 1924–1925, American Power & Light (APL) purchased power stations in Florida and connected them to provide more consistent power in the network.
 In December 1925, APL spun off its Florida properties into a new subsidiary, FPL, to replace the Miami Beach Electric Company.
 The following year, a hurricane hit Miami, damaging much of the electrical infrastructure.
 APL paid to repair the damage and build two new power stations.
 By early 1927, FPL had 115,000 customers.